dobarkod/django-queryinspect/README.md

     [SQL] 17 queries (4 duplicates), 34 ms SQL time, 243 ms total request time

-The statistics can also be added to reponse headers, for easier debugging without looking into the server logs:
+The statistics can also be added to response headers, for easier debugging without looking into the server logs:

     X-QueryInspect-Num-SQL-Queries: 17